aimansharief/vuln-check/README.md

-# Vulnerability Scanning with Trivy
+# Docker Image Vulnerability Scanner

-This project provides a script to scan Docker images for vulnerabilities using Trivy, a comprehensive and easy-to-use vulnerability scanner for containers.
+This project provides a comprehensive solution for scanning Docker images for vulnerabilities using Trivy and generating detailed reports in both JSON and CSV formats.

 ## Usage